vix-4800/Fusor/README.md

 - **Git** – simple controls for common Git actions.
 - **Database** – quick actions for opening and dumping a database.
 - **Logs** – displays example log text with a refresh option.
+- **Settings** – form fields for configuring the Git URL and other variables.

 The widgets resize along with the main window so the interface stays usable at any size.